Be1hl2/Executive-Sales-Performance-Profitability-Dashboard/README.md

 A dedicated product analysis page was developed to evaluate:

-Revenue by Product Category,
+Revenue by Product Category

-Profit by Category,
+Profit by Category

-Brand Contribution,
+Brand Contribution

-Product Contribution by Customer Segment,
+Product Contribution by Customer Segment

 Regional Product Performance